Zevphyr/Balerion/README.md

 To get started with contributing, please read all of the relevant text documents, and look at the content within the "Examples" folder.
 When you feel ready, you can either create a fork a this bot and attempt to contribute; rebuild the bot from ground up to learn the process; or take the framework and alter it to suit your needs.
 All I ask is that you share it with the rest of the community as well.

+Please be sure to also check out the [wiki](https://github.com/Zevphyr/Balerion/wiki) for help on how to get started with creating your bot.